Generating an EU Intrastat Report

 -

 For the Netherlands, transaction lines with values less than 200 Euros are consolidated per member state and declared as one transaction.
 For consolidated transactions, the value of Commodity Code is 9950 0000.
-Credit memos and vendor credits are not consolidated.
+Credit memos and vendor credits aren't consolidated.
 Instead, the report displays the amounts as negative numbers for these transactions.

 -